-- 1. Assessment was an integrated part - Learning and assessment were an inseparable unit.
+- Assessment was an integrated part Learning and assessment were an inseparable unit.
 Therefore, assessment was an integrated part of the learning process, learning facilitation, and providing holistic information as feedback for teachers, students, and parents. - 2.
+Assessment was designed and carried out in accordance with the objectives assessment was used to assess learning and make decisions at the end of a stage (summative assessment); and c) determine learning needs and form individual learning programs for students (diagnostic assessment).

-Assessment was designed and carried out in accordance with the objectives - One of the assessment principles in the implementation of the curriculum of Merdeka Belajar was that it was designed and carried out in accordance with the objectives of the assessment.
+One of the assessment principles in the implementation of the curriculum of Merdeka Belajar was that it was designed and carried out in accordance with the objectives of the assessment.
 The use of assessment aims to: a) encourage the learning process, become part of learning, develop metacognitive and reflection abilities (formative assessment); b)